ClojureFinland/ClojureFinland.github.io/README.md

 ## Deploy

-Deployment to Github Pages happens automatically via Github Actions once changes are merged into `master` branch.
+Deployment to Github Pages happens automatically via Github Actions once changes are merged or pushed into `develop` branch.

 ## License